SummaryRead the full fact sheet

-- Use reclining chairs, headrests, collar or chin supports.
+- Use a reclining chair, headrest, collar or chin support.

-- Use a velcro or elasticised band placed around the forehead and attach it to the back of the headrest of the chair.
+- Use a velcro or elasticised band placed around your forehead and attached to the back of the headrest of your chair.

 - Speak to your occupational therapist for advice.